Anuj-Khadka/mathify/README.md

 # Mathify
-> A fully functional calculator application made with React JS.
+> Simplify your calculations with a sleek and intuitive calculator built on React.js.

 ## Table of Content
 - [General Info](#general-info)